reicalasso/beyond_transformer/docs/archive/proposed_paradigm.md

 - What is the optimal number of state nodes for different tasks?
 - Can token-to-state routing be learned dynamically (meta-attention)?
-- Does NSM improve interpretability compared to Transformers?
+- Does PULSE improve interpretability compared to Transformers?
-- How does NSM compare to RWKV/S4 in scaling?
+- How does PULSE compare to RWKV/S4 in scaling?

 ---